ON A MISSION TO MAKE RECRUITMENT:

 Time is a crucial part of understanding someone’s experience so rather than searching with complex filters or reading through long documents recruiters will be looking at a visual timeline and searching by specifiying skills and time.

 Especially at the early stages of recruitment what really matters is experience, background and skills.
 Not name, gender, identity or appearance.
 Our search engine does not show pictures or names in the results.

-Candidates will no longer have to customize each application as the CV of the future will automatically show us only experiences and skills that are relevant to the position we are recruiting for as well as showing career pivoting predictions.
+Candidates will no longer have to customize each application as our CV of the future will automatically show only experiences and skills that are relevant to the position we are recruiting for as well as showing career pivoting predictions.

 No matter on what platform you are looking at a CV the format should always be the same.
 One should know exactly where to look for what matters to them..
 This is why we are working on making it open source.